anya-khatri/FinalProject/README.md

   - Click the **play button** next to the first cell
   - Wait for it to complete (a green check appears when done)
   - Continue to the next cell and repeat the process

-- **Mount Google Drive (if needed)**
-  - If you're loading data or saving models to Drive
-  - Run the cell with `from google.colab import drive` and follow the prompts to authorize

 - **Run training**
   - Execute the fine-tuning cells step-by-step